Jamaica Today: People, Culture, and Environment

 - Visits to significant historical and cultural sites in Jamaica, including the Bob Marley Museum & Maroon Settlement in Accompong Town.

 The program is designed to facilitate an understanding of Jamaica through total immersion in different aspects of the country.
 The program will explore the culture, environment, language and literature of Jamaica, and the country’s economic, political, and social realities.
 Activities will include presentations by local experts and visits to significant historical and cultural sites in Jamaica, such as the National Gallery, Bob Marley Museum, Morant Bay, Mooretown, and Maroon Settlement in Accompong Town.
 Students will have the opportunity to participate in various service activities such as, tutoring at local schools or assisting farmers with their local harvest.

-Participants will spend the first two weeks of the program at the University of the West Indies in Kingston and the final week in Treasure Beach in Southern Jamaica where, in addition to attending daily classes, they will work in a field project.
+Participants will spend the first two weeks of the program at the University of the West Indies in Kingston and the final week at Treasure Beach in Southern Jamaica where, in addition to attending daily classes, they will work on a field project.

 Prior to departure, there will be a preparatory seminar at UMass Boston that will include background lectures and readings designed to give students an introduction to the historical, economic, political, and social context of Jamaica.